About the Organization

 ABOUT THE ORGANIZATION

-For more than eighty years Fort Bragg, Fayetteville, Cumberland County and North Carolina have lived and worked in cooperation with one another.
+For a century Fort Bragg, Fayetteville, Cumberland County and North Carolina have lived and worked in cooperation with one another.
 The Airborne & Special Operations Museum now stands as a symbol for many years of teamwork, sacrifice, and victory.

 The ASOM Foundation Mission Statement